 - You don’t have End-Stage Renal Disease (ESRD)

 Contrarily, the exception to this is if a beneficiary has a PFFS Medicare Advantage plan.
-People with a Supplement insurance plan or Original Medicare need to purchase a sperate Part D policy to avoid paying out of pocket.
+People with a Supplement insurance plan or Medicare need to purchase a sperate Part D policy to avoid paying out of pocket.

 ESRD Medicare Advantage